Facom/USAG Tool News

 Punches were removed from the original cardboard packing, cleaned & oiled, checked for operation, supplied with operational drawings, and bagged for sale.
 Very time consuming!

-2/10/18 - "Almost Free" Ratchet Maintenance Kits - for the new Facom 161B series and USAG 237A series high performance ratchets.
-Limit one per customer for each ratchet purchased through Ultimate Garage (by itself or in a set).
-The "master sets" typically retail between $20-25 each.
+2/10/18 - Ratchet Maintenance Kits - for the new Facom 161B series and USAG 237A series high performance ratchets.
+The "master sets" typically retail between $25-30 each.

 2/01/18 - Ultimate Garage Online Store (Facom/USAG) - Facom and USAG tools have now been combined in a single category in my online store.
 Identical or similar products are now listed side by side (see below) so customers can make their decision on pricing, photos and specifications.
 Most USAG products are listed by the Facom part number in the product description & title (eg, S.161B-USAG) with the USAG number (eg, U02370106) listed as the part number so it can be tied back to the USAG factory online catalog.
 Note- screenshot pricing for display purposes.
 Pricing subject to change!